Skip to content

 Proceedings and Decisions

-The conference lasted approximately ninety minutes.
+The conference lasted approximately 90 minutes.
 Heydrich outlined the plan to deport Jews from across Europe to extermination camps in the General Government (occupied Poland), where they would be systematically murdered.
 He presented a list estimating the Jewish population in various European countries, totaling approximately eleven million individuals.
 The plan prioritized the deportation of Jews from Germany, Austria, and the Protectorate of Bohemia and Moravia, citing housing shortages and other social and political necessities.

 A significant portion of the discussion focused on defining who was considered Jewish and how to handle individuals of mixed Jewish descent (Mischlinge).
 The conference attendees debated the complexities of mixed marriages and the status of half-Jews, ultimately deciding on criteria that would determine who was subject to deportation and extermination.